People

 Chapters

-Howlett, M. (no date) “Balancing Diasporic Ties and Research: A Ukrainian-Canadian’s Reflection on Fieldwork in Ukraine”, in Researching in the Former Soviet Union.
+Howlett, M. (2022) “Balancing Diasporic Ties and Research: A Ukrainian-Canadian’s Reflection on Fieldwork in Ukraine”, in Researching in the Former Soviet Union.
 Taylor & Francis, pp. 91–108.

 Related Media Coverage